 Who doesn’t know about ginger?
-Ginger is an underground rhizome that’s very popular in culinary world.
+Ginger is an underground rhizome that’s very popular in the culinary world.
 In varying cuisines of different parts of the world, ginger plays a role to spike many delectable dishes.
 The aroma and the unique flavor it brings are just ineffable.
 But some people do not know that, aside from pleasing our tastes, it also favors our health.
-Numerous studies have proved that this particular ingredient could also be an alternative treatment to many illnesses, as well as the key to optimum wellness.
+Numerous studies have proved that this particular ingredient could also be an alternative treatment for many illnesses, as well as the key to optimum wellness.
 We can say that it is definitely a superfood!

 More about Ginger

 The plant’s scientific name is Zingiber officinale, and the part that we use for cooking and medicinal purposes is its underground rhizome.
-The name ginger is derived from the Sanskrit name, “singabera” meaning “horn shaped”, clearly due to its physical features.
-The flesh of the ginger can be yellow, red, or white depending on its type.
+The name ginger is derived from the Sanskrit name, “singabera”, meaning “horn-shaped”, clearly due to its physical features.
+The flesh of the ginger can be yellow, red or white, depending on its type.
 Its skin can be thin or thicker depending on the time of its cultivation (mostly, the thicker the skin, the more it is matured).

 Ginger is said to be native in East Asia.
 It has been mentioned in various ancient writings of China, India, and countries in the Middle East as an aromatic spice and medicinal plant.
-Thousands of years ago, old Romans imported ginger from China to Mediterranean regions that caused its popularity to the rest of the Europe.
+Thousands of years ago, old Romans imported ginger from China to the Mediterranean regions that caused its popularity to the rest of Europe.
 The news about ginger as a new added flavor quickly spread to other neighboring countries.
-Today, the top producers of the ginger include India, Fiji, Indonesia, Jamaica, and Australia.
+Today, the top producers of ginger include India, Fiji, Indonesia, Jamaica, and Australia.